JoshData/draft.cloud/README.md

 Using a browser extension to add HTTP headers to requests, and add an API key header:

 	Authorization: {your API key}

 ## Deployment

+See the full set of options that you may need to set:

+	node index.js --help

+Options can be specified in environment variables, on the command-line, or in a configuration file.

+If running with a Postgres database:

+	npm install pg # requires Postgresql's JSON column type

 Configure nginx and supervisor: